M-Kruse/UE4_DRF/README.md

 `python manage.py runserver 127.0.0.1:8000`

 You may now use the Play button in UE4 and the Blue example station will have a green electric arc indicating that the client and server are communicating.
+A door will then open and you may proceed to examples in the hall.